tonoono/nmsu_beamertheme/README.md

 ## Installing a custom theme

 #### Working directory
-Copy the file *beamerthemeLasCruces.sty* to your working directory.
+Copy the *beamerthemeLasCruces.sty* and *colorsLasCruces.sty* to your working directory.

 #### Not in working directory
 If you are going to use the theme often, it is best to "install" it.
 If my **$HOME**